National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ## Enclave Registration {#sec-onboarding-enclave}

-Due to the secure nature of the data that is available in the N3C Enclave, [registration](https://labs.cd2h.org/registration/)is required.
+Due to the secure nature of the data that is available in the N3C Data Enclave, [registration](https://labs.cd2h.org/registration/)is required.
 Your institution or organization will need to have a Data Use Agreement (DUA) on record with NCATS --see [Data Use Agreements](#sec-onboarding-dua) below for details.
-@fig-onboarding-030-login shows the four options to login and create an N3C Enclave account: InCommon, Login.gov, NIH login, or HHS login.
+@fig-onboarding-030-login shows the four options to login and create an Enclave account: InCommon, Login.gov, NIH login, or HHS login.

 ![Login options for registration.
 Many organizations participate in InCommon, a federated login network linking to your institution's login.